Do Premier League teams really need 40 points to avoid relegation?

 - From the section Premier League

-The 40-point mark - the magic number that supposedly guarantees Premier League survival.
-But with such a compelling relegation scrap this year, we need to ask, is it still true?
+The 40-point mark - the magic number that is supposedly needed to guarantee Premier League survival.
+But with such a compelling relegation scrap this year, we have to ask, is it still true?

 After joining the club in December, West Brom manager Alan Pardew said he would treat himself to a glass of wine when the Baggies reached the 40-point mark, although he added that safety "may be a lot less this year - 35 or 36 points".
 (They're currently bottom on 20 points, by the way).